aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/oleobjects/delete-all-oleobjects-from-excel-worksheet/_index.md

 ---
-title: "Delete all OLE objects in an Excel worksheet"
+title: "Delete All OLE Objects from an Excel Worksheet – Aspose.Cells Cloud API"
 second_title: "Document"
 linktitle: "Clear"
 type: docs
 url: /oleobjects/clear/
 aliases: [/delete-all-oleobjects-from-excel-worksheet/]
-keywords: "Aspose.Cells Cloud, delete OLE objects, Excel API, REST API, worksheet OLE clear, cloud SDK"
+keywords: "Aspose.Cells, OLE object, delete, Excel, REST API, cloud"
-description: "Learn how to remove every OLE object from an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
-Includes endpoint, parameters, HTTPS cURL example, SDK snippets, authentication steps, error handling, and FAQ."
+description: "Remove every OLE object (embedded Word, PowerPoint, image, etc.) from a worksheet via Aspose.Cells Cloud v3.0.
+Includes endpoint, parameters, cURL & SDK examples."
 weight: 60
 ---

 An **OLE (Object Linking and Embedding) object** is an embedded file such as a Word document, PowerPoint slide, image, or another workbook that resides inside an Excel worksheet.
-The _Clear_ operation removes **all** such OLE objects from a specified worksheet, leaving only the cell data.
+The Clear operation removes all OLE objects from the specified worksheet, leaving only the cell data.
 This is useful for cleaning up legacy spreadsheets or preparing a workbook for redistribution.

 ## REST API